Frequently Asked Questions

 Why is there no Biography of the Teacher?

-In Boundless Mind Zen, we are not interested in promoting teachers.
+In Boundless Mind Zen, we are not generally interested in promoting teachers.
 Our teaching and methods are focused on two principles: providing a venue for personal spiritual development and familiarizing people with standardized Zen training practices, protocols and etiquette.
-We strive to be “teaching” centric rather than “teacher” centric, since introducing personal egos tends to lead to extraneous attachments and guru worship.
-If you are interested in knowing certain biographical information about someone you should feel free to ask them.
+We strive to be "teaching" centric rather than "teacher" centric, since introducing personal egos tends to lead to extraneous attachments and guru worship.
+However, short biographies of individual teachers are available on their individual websites.
+If you are interested in knowing any additional biographical information about someone you should feel free to ask them.

 So then, what of Mind-to-Mind Transmission?

-The concept of Mind-to-Mind Transmission or Transmission of the Light has often been misinterpreted and presented as the method that justifies lineage.
-It actually has nothing to do with this.
-Transmission of the Light is an expression that refers to our realization of our own Buddha Mind.
+Mind-to-Mind Transmission or Transmission of the Light is an expression that refers to our realization of our own Buddha Mind.
 It is the process of self discovery, of our realizing the inherent perfection that is the core of each one of us.
 The light that is transmitted is precisely the original wisdom we are born with.
 This transmission doesn't give us anything that is different from or outside of us - it is our root being.
 In truth, transmission is actually an unveiling rather than a transmission, the revelation that each one of us truly possesses Buddha consciousness.
-Once this is realized, one no longer feels a need to have their understanding confirmed and recognizes that the teacher actually has nothing to transmit.
+Once this is truly realized, one has received Mind-to-Mind Transmission.
+While this is often acknowledged ceremoniously by the teacher, one no longer really feels a need to have their understanding confirmed or recognized.
+The great gift of Zen is the realization that the teacher actually has nothing to transmit.

 What about the Teacher Student Relationship?